 Hiring new employees can be a tedious and time-consuming task for organisations, especially those that hire often, have a high attrition rate, source from different parts of the world, and hire in bulk.
 So how can VR change this?
-In more ways than one, without actually needing to be physically present, virtual reality in workplaces gives new hires as close an approximation to their new workplace as they can have.
+In more ways than one, without actually needing to be physically present, virtual reality in workplaces gives new hires a close approximation to their new workplace.

 The existing orientation and training processes in organisations usually mean new employees visiting the organisation’s premises for one or more days.
 This can take up a dedicated resource and lots of time, that could have otherwise been used for some other important task.
 Through virtual reality in workplaces, employees can become familiar with the work environment, no matter where they are.